Marochka77/hello-world/README.md

 # hello-world
-first repository in the Git
+This is my first repository in the Git.
+It contains my first attempt of working with Git.